Gerald Bloomfield, MD, MPH

 Associate Professor, Medicine and Global Health

-His research interests are in the epidemiology of heart failure and cardiovascular risk factors in sub-Saharan Africa.
-He has led studies of heart failure epidemiology, cardiovascular effects of indoor air pollution, genetic associations with cardiovascular disease and cardiovascular risk factors among HIV+ patients at the National Heart, Lung and Blood Institute’s Cardiovascular and Pulmonary Disease Center of Excellence at Moi University in Eldoret, Kenya.
+His research interests are in the epidemiology of heart failure, cardiovascular risk factors in sub-Saharan Africa and cardiovascular complications of HIV infection.
+He has led numerous NIH-supported studies of heart failure epidemiology, cardiovascular effects of indoor air pollution, genetic associations with cardiovascular disease and cardiovascular risk factors among patients with HIV at the Cardiovascular Center of Excellence at Moi University in Eldoret, Kenya and Cardiac Division of Moi Teaching and Referral Hospital.